zigurous/unity-animation-library/.docfx/manual/installation.md

 ### Importing

-Import the package namespace in each class/script you want to use it.
+Import the package namespace in each script you want to use it.
 You may need to regenerate project files/assemblies first.

 ```csharp
 using Zigurous.Animation;